 "Mornin', Hawke," Caitlin finally stammered, and I noticed she looked like she was about to faint.
-Easy, sweetheart, I said to myself.
+Easy, sweetheart, I thought anxiously.

-I felt another major pang of regret for the way I'd yelled at String yesterday...but I remembered what he'd said then...and again this morning.
+I felt another major pang of regret for the way I'd yelled at String yesterday—but then, I remembered what he'd said then, and again this morning.
 What you said was something I needed to hear for a long time.

 "Yeah?" he answered me later in the afternoon.

-"Dom," String replied, "I know...you've tried to get me to see sense about Cait practically since the day she got here...and I've been blowing you off most of the time...especially after the hijacking."
+"Dom," String replied, "I know how you've tried to get me to see sense about Cait practically since the day she got here, and I've been blowing you off most of the time.
+Especially after the hijacking."
 I could still remember what happened when Caitlin hung up the phone after talking to her mother.

 "Okay, Dom," String said, and we left it at that for the day.